-When creating Spark AR effects, you may want your objects to be sized to real-world scale.
+When creating Meta Spark effects, you may want your objects to be sized to real-world scale.
 This is key when creating effects for business use cases.
 For example, if your effect allows users to place items from a furniture catalog in their living space, the 3D furniture should be sized based on the real-world space.

-There are 2 ways to enable real world scale in Spark AR Studio depending on the type of user experience you want to create:
+There are 2 ways to enable real world scale in Meta Spark Studio depending on the type of user experience you want to create:

-Before importing a 3D object, disable automatic scaling for 3D objects from Spark AR Studio Preferences.
+Before importing a 3D object, disable automatic scaling for 3D objects from Meta Spark Studio Preferences.
 To open Preferences: